-Monotheism is an archetypal image for the soul, expressing a significant aim and desire of the soul, a desire for wholeness.
+Monotheism is an archetypal image for the soul, expressing a significant aim and desire of the soul, a desire for wholeness of the Self.
 This image of wholeness is found in both the sun and the God image.
 Such an image of wholeness ‘transcends’ any divided image, as seen, for example, in the cloven God and devil.

 “The sun… is the only truly ‘rational’ image of God, whether we adopt the standpoint of the primitive savage or of modern science.
 In either case the sun is the father-god from whom all living things draw life; he is the fructifier and creator, the source of energy for our world.
 The discord into which the human soul has fallen can be harmoniously resolved through the sun as a natural object which knows no inner conflict” (ibid).

 The sun is a ‘rational’ image of God.
-Such an image is an expression of the archetypal form of wholeness and completeness.
-It is the image of the father God, the creator, from which ‘all living things draw life.’
-This image is the perfect image of and for idealization.
-We idealize that which is whole, as the image of a promised wholeness.
+Such an image is an expression of the archetypal form of wholeness and completeness of the Self.
+As an image of the Self the Sun contains within itself the opposites.
+Jung says:

-This idealized image not only offers a life engendering potential, but also that of destruction.
+This sun not only offers a life engendering potential, but also that of destruction.
 The sun is both the source of life and of tormenting, burning heat.
 The sun brooks no favor, flourishing all and every.

 “Therefore the sun is perfectly suited to represent the visible God of this world, i.e., the creative power of our own soul, which we call libido, and whose nature it is to bring forth the useful and to bring forth the useful and the harmful, the good and the bad” (ibid).

-The sun is an image of ‘the visible God.’
-Notice here Jung is not speaking of the hidden God.
-But of the God of light and of ‘creative power.’
-This creative power is libido, the instinctual energy of the soul.
-The creative power of the soul represents the soul’s potential:’to bring forth the useful and the harmful, the good and the bad.’
+The sun is an image of ‘the visible God’ and of ‘creative power.’
+This creative power is libido, the instinctual energy of the Self.
+The creative power of the Self represents the creative potential of being:’to bring forth the useful and the harmful, the good and the bad.’